Know in one minute about lotus root

 - Rinse with water in a bowl for 5-10 min.
 Then, it dries with a kitchen towel and allows it to rest for a few minutes.

-- Add all the slices of lotus root stem in a bowl of cornflour, salt, ginger garlic paste, turmeric, chili powder and coat them well.
+- Add all the slices of lotus root stem in a bowl of cornflour, salt, ginger garlic paste, turmeric, chilli powder and coat them well.
 If you want to bake add oils also in the bowl and toss together until well combined

 - Heat oil in a deep frying pan and slide 10-12 slices at a time carefully.
 For baking, preheat oven to 400F, bake chips for 15 to 20 minutes or until golden brown and crisp